CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 When you install the TACACS+ packages and configure the basic TACACS+ settings (set the server and shared secret), accounting is on and there is no additional configuration required.

 {{%notice note%}}
-All `sudo` commands run by TACACS+ users generate accounting records against the original TACACS+ login name.
+- All `sudo` commands run by TACACS+ users generate accounting records against the original TACACS+ login name.
+- All Linux and NVUE commands result in an accounting record, including login commands and sub-processes of other commands.
+This can generate a lot of accounting records.
 {{%/notice%}}

 By default, Cumulus Linux sends accounting records to all servers.
 You can change this setting to send accounting records to the server that is first to respond: